 (c) Casual Employees who are employed full time in continuous service and who have completed 1040 hours of work, will be granted up to three (3) days of casual sick leave with pay in each subsequent year of employment.
 Casual Employees who qualify for sick leave in accordance with this provision will not be required to requalify when breaks in their service extend for periods of less than thirty (30) calendar days providing they again become employed on a full time basis.

-3.03 The masculine, the feminine, or both shall mean and include all gender, gender identity, and gender expression and similarly, the singular shall include the plural and vice-versa, as applicable
+3.03 , This document uses “they/them/their” pronouns which is intended to include all genders, gender identity, and gender expression.
+“They/them/their” includes both plural and the singular.

 ARTICLE 4